Julian-Wyatt/Attractor/README.md

 Within the constructor, I assign `this.` versions of the variables to make them individual for every particle, and for size and colour I assign them to the `Particle.prototype.`, so they change for every instance of the particles.
 I also assign a max life value as a `random(max) + min`.

-#### Check Death Function with Drawing Parameter
+#### Check Death Function with Attracting Parameter

-The drawing parameter is used to decide when the current life is to be reduced, in my case it is only used when the perlin noise function is active.
+The attracting parameter is used to decide when the current life is to be reduced, in my case it is only used when the perlin noise function is active.
 I also check, whether the particle exceeds the limit of the canvas or has less than 0 life span, and will run the respawn function to respawn the particle.

 #### Colour Particle Function with Renderer and speedColour Parameters